Progress in evaluation

 Follow-up to dossier evaluation

-ECHA assesses the information submitted by the registrants and verifies whether it complies with the decision.
-If it does, ECHA notifies the Commission and the Member States competent authorities of the case and the conclusions made on the received information, for example a need for further regulatory action.
-In the case of non-compliance, national enforcement action will be initiated.
+ECHA assesses the information submitted by registrants and verifies whether it complies with the decision.
+If it does, ECHA notifies the Commission and the Member State competent authorities about the case and of the conclusions made on the received information, for example, if there is a need for further regulatory action.
+For cases of non-compliance, national enforcement actions will be started.

 Follow-up to dossier evaluation, 2013-2018

-** No (or inadequate) information was provided by the deadline.
-ECHA invited Member State competent authorities to consider enforcement actions towards the registrant.
-The requested information has not been provided yet.
+2 No (or inadequate) information was provided by the deadline.
+ECHA invited Member State competent authorities to consider enforcement actions against the registrant.
+The requested information has not yet been provided.